anewton1998/draft-regext-ext-json-media-type/draft-regext-rdap-x-media-type.md

 # Security Considerations

-As stated in (#using), this specification does not override the protocol elements of RDAP security extensions, such as [@?I-D.ietf-regext-rdap-openid], nor does it override the protocol elements of other security features of HTTP.
+As stated in (#using), this specification does not override the protocol elements of RDAP security extensions, such as [@?RFC9560], nor does it override the protocol elements of other security features of HTTP.

 This specification does contrast with solutions using query parameters in that those